 The Wedding Present Celebrate 35 Years Of ‘Seamonsters’

 2026 is shaping up to be another big year for The Wedding Present.
-The band will be celebrating the 35th anniversary of Seamonsters with a new pressing, and tours of North America and the UK.
+The band are celebrating the 35th anniversary of Seamonsters with a new pressing, and tours of North America and the UK.

-On March 27, RCA Records will re-release the original 10 tracks that made up Seamonsters on deep-sea blue BioVinyl.
+On March 27, RCA Records re-released the original 10 tracks that made up Seamonsters on deep-sea blue BioVinyl.
 This lush re-pressing is considered to be a more environmentally sustainable way of pressing records since it contains no petroleum products.
-The LP is available for pre-order now.
+The LP is available now.

-The Wedding Present will then take to the road for Seamonsters 35 : A 35th Anniversary Tour Of North America, followed by spring and summer ‘Mixed Set’ concerts and festival appearances, including David’s annual At The Edge Of The Sea festival.
+The Wedding Present have now completed Seamonsters 35 : A 35th Anniversary Tour Of North America, and will be following this with spring and summer ‘Mixed Set’ concerts and festival appearances, including David’s annual At The Edge Of The Sea festival.
 Fans with Friday tickets will be able to see the first UK 35th anniversary performance of Seamonsters on August 7.
 The festival is now sold out, but you can buy tickets to view Saturday’s live stream, which will be available online until August 31.

 David Gedge says: “After last year’s career-spanning set list to celebrate 40 years of the band, I’m looking forward to spending much of 2026 focusing on what many people consider to be our best album.
 I can’t wait to revisit these songs with Rachael, Chris and Stuart, and I know that they’re all excited about how this is going to sound live.”